videlais/Unofficial-Ink-Cookbook/Chapter9/index.md

 ## Passing By Reference

-Functions in Ink are also capable of another common programming concept called passing by reference.
+Functions in Ink are also capable of another common programming concept called *passing by reference*.
 Normally, values are copied when a function is used.
 Within the function, some action is taken and maybe a value is returned.
 The values passed to the function, however, do not change inside of the function itself.

 Using a concept called passing by reference, values passed to a function can be changed.
-The term “by reference” takes is meaning from an early programming term of where the location of a variable in computer memory was its reference.
+The term "by reference" takes is meaning from an early programming term of where the location of a variable in computer memory was its *reference*.
 By knowing a variable's reference, it was possible to change its value directly.

-In Ink, this terminology means that using the keyword "ref", a variable is available to be changed inside of the function.
+In Ink, this terminology means that using the keyword `ref`, a variable is available to be changed inside of the function.
 Instead of copying its value, its reference is passed to the function.

 ```ink
 VAR name = "Dan"